Hugochon/Filming_location_Paris/README.md

-# Quick project around the films recorded in Paris
+# Quick React project around the films recorded in Paris using an API.

 This project is part of my Advanced Web Development course.